50 Mile Ultramarathon Training Plan

 Our 50 Mile Ultramarathon training plan is 24-weeks in duration and focuses primarily on helping you get to the finish line of your race.
 We use training cycles of three weeks hard, one week easy to allow for recovery and help prevent overuse injuries or burnout.
 Three weeks hard followed by a recovery week provide physical and mental adaptation to training stresses for a 50 Mile race.
 You may find that you need to work in shorter or longer training cycles, and we address that in our “Modifying the Running Plan” section in this 50 Mile training guide.

 We layout the distances you should be running and give you a general outline of what you should be doing.
 Precisely what you do will depend largely on your level of running experience and running goals.
-We do not directly address course profiles.
-For example, is your race flat or hilly?
-Technical?
-Hot or cold?
-These are critical aspects of ultrarunning that you need to consider throughout your training to be best prepared for race day.
-In general, most of your 50 Mile training should be on terrain and in conditions similar to what you will face on race day.
+The course profiles of ultramarathons are not directly addressed in our running plans.
+For example, is your race flat, hilly, technical?
+Hot, or cold?
+These are all critical aspects of ultrarunning that you need to consider during your training to be ready for race day.
+In general, most of your training should be on terrain and in conditions similar to what you will face on race day.

 |WEEK||DAY 1||DAY 2||DAY 3||DAY 4||DAY 5||DAY 6||DAY 7||TOTAL|

 The above training plan preview is designed for educational purposes and is not prescribed for any particular individual.
 The preview presented does not include complete details of what should be done on each training day.
 Consult your physician or other health care professional before starting this or any other fitness program to determine if it is right for your needs or if there are any individual health concerns to be aware of.

 50 Mile Running Plan Terminology:

 Be sure to read our article, “Am I Ready for an Ultramarathon?” for more insight into the adventure you are about to embark on.